International Citizens Insurance Logo

 You must provide documents demonstrating you meet the following conditions:

-Some applicants may also be fingerprinted when they submit their application.
+Some applicants may also be required to undergo fingerprinting when submitting their application.

 Schengen Visa Fees